How to Identify and Get Rid of Whiteflies on Plants

 Like aphids, whiteflies use their piercing mouthparts to suck up plant juices and, in turn, produce a sticky substance known as honeydew.
 Honeydew, left on its own, can cause fungal diseases such as sooty mold to form on leaves.

-With heavy whitefly feeding, plants will quickly become extremely weak and may be unable to carry out photosynthesis.
-Leaves will wilt, turn pale or yellow, growth will be stunted, and eventually, leaves may shrivel and drop off the plant.
+With heavy whitefly feeding, plants quickly become extremely weak and may be unable to carry out photosynthesis.
+Leaves wilt, turn pale or yellow, growth is stunted, and eventually, leaves may shrivel and drop off the plant.

 Honeydew is a sign that the whiteflies have been feeding for several days.
 You might also see ants, which are attracted to the sweet honeydew.